WeAreDevelopers-com/code100/puzzles/manchester-united/index.md

         // if it's HTML, split it by </li>,
         // grab the second part of the split
         // and filter out the empty strings
-        // this skips the commented out <li> tagslike /*
+        // this skips the commented out <li> tags like /*
                 <li class="ak2f2j">Bipolar Sunshine</li>
                 <!-- <li class="wrap"></li> -->